otterscan/otterscan/README.md

 The standard web3 JSON-RPC methods are quite verbose and generic requiring many calls to gather many pieces of information at client side.

-We've implemented some custom methods at client level, less information is needed to be JSON-marshalled and transmitted over network.
+We've implemented some custom methods at the client level, so less information needs to be JSON-marshalled and transmitted over the network.

 ## Why?

 Current offerings are either closed source or lack many features the most famous Ethereum block explorer has, or simply have high requirements like having an archive node + additional indexers.

-Otterscan requires only mainline Erigon executing node and Otterscan itself (a simple React app), which makes it a laptop-friendly block explorer.
+Otterscan requires only a mainline Erigon execution node and Otterscan itself (a simple React app), which makes it a laptop-friendly block explorer.

 ## Why the name?

 3 reasons:

 - It is heavily based on Erigon, whose mascot is an otter (Erigon, the otter), think about an otter scanning your transactions inside blocks.
-- It is an homage to the most famous and used ethereum block explorer.
+- It is an homage to the most popular Ethereum block explorer.
 - The author loves wordplays and bad puns.

 ## Kudos (in no particular order)

-We make use of many open-source software and integrate many public datasources, mainly:
+We make use of open-source software and integrate many public data sources, mainly:

 To the [Geth](https://geth.ethereum.org/) team whose code Erigon is based on.

-To the [Erigon](https://github.com/ledgerwatch/erigon) team that made it possible for regular humans to run an archive node in a retail laptop.
-Also, they have been very helpful explaining Erigon's internals which made the modifications Otterscan requires possible.
+To the [Erigon](https://github.com/ledgerwatch/erigon) team that made it possible for regular humans to run an archive node on a retail laptop.
+Also, they have been very helpful explaining Erigon's internals which made the Otterscan modifications possible.

-To the [Test-in-Prod](https://www.testinprod.io/) team that made OP-Erigon possible.
+To the [Test in Prod](https://www.testinprod.io/) team that made OP-Erigon.
 Their effort made it possible to run Otterscan against any Optimism Superchain.

-To the [mdbx](https://github.com/erthink/libmdbx) team which is the blazingly fast database that empowers Erigon.
+To the [mdbx](https://github.com/erthink/libmdbx) team which created the blazingly fast database that empowers Erigon.

 To [Trust Wallet](https://github.com/trustwallet/assets) who sponsors and makes available their icons under a permissive license.

-To the owners of the [4bytes repository](https://github.com/ethereum-lists/4bytes) that we import and use to translate the method selectors to human-friendly strings.
+To the owners of the [4bytes repository](https://github.com/ethereum-lists/4bytes) that we import and use to translate method selectors to human-friendly strings.

-To [Sourcify](https://sourcify.dev/), a public decentralized source code and metadata verification service.
+To [Sourcify](https://sourcify.dev/), a public, decentralized source code and metadata verification service.

-To [Ethers](https://github.com/ethers-io/ethers.js/) which is the client library we used to interact with the ETH node.
-It is high level enough to hide most jsonrpc particularities, but flexible enough to allow easy interaction with custom jsonrpc methods.
+To [Ethers](https://github.com/ethers-io/ethers.js/), which is the client library we used to interact with the Erigon node.
+It is high-level enough to hide most JSON-RPC particularities but flexible enough to allow for easy interaction with custom methods.

-## Licensing
+## License

 This software itself is MIT licensed and redistributes MIT-compatible dependencies.